oracle/weblogic-kubernetes-operator/integration-tests/README.md

 # How does it work

+When the tests are run with mvn command,
+- cleanup the test tmp files, PV dir and k8s artifacts created for the test if any
-When the tests are run manually with mvn command on hosted Linux, WebLogic image store/oracle/weblogic:12.2.1.3 is pulled from docker hub or uses local image if one exists.
-Server jre images are pulled from a local repository wlsldi-v2.docker.oraclecorp.com.
-Operator image is built with the git branch from where the mvn command is executed.
+- creates the required secrets to pull the WL image from docker hub
+- Operator image is built with the git branch from where the mvn command is executed.
+- creates Operator and verifies operator is running
+- creates Domain crd using samples
+- verifies the domain is started and servers are ready, services are created
+- executes the basic and advanced use cases
+- shutdown the domain
+- archive logs and results
+- cleanup the tmp files, PV dir and k8s artifacts created for the test

 All the tests that start with IT*.java in integration-tests/src/test/java are run.
-The test runs a series of tests and archives the results into jar files upon completion.

-Integration test classes:
+**Integration test classes:**

 When the integration test class ITOperator is executed, staticPrepare() method is called once before any of the test methods in the class and staticUnPrepare() method once at the end.